janwee-sha/reading-notes/Linux/Linux.Command.Line.and.Shell.Scripting.Bible.md

+> The following are references of [*Linux Command Line and Shell Scripting Bible, 4th Edition*](https://www.amazon.com/Linux-Command-Shell-Scripting-Bible-ebook/dp/B08Q7XV6JC).

-# CHAPTER 1: Starting with Linux
+# 1. Starting with Linux

 ## 1.1 What is Linux